-HOMEWORK FORMAT: The production of a neat, organized, high-quality homework assignment cannot be overestimated nor can its importance to your course grade be overstated.
-A homework assignment should be something you are proud of and not something hastily "slapped together".
+FORMAT: The production of a neat, organized, high-quality homework assignment and project cannot be overestimated nor can its importance to your course grade be overstated.
+A homework should be something you are proud of and not something hastily "slapped together".
 Toward this end, considerable emphasis will be placed on not only getting the correct answer but also on how the solution is presented.

-All homework is mandatory and becomes part of your grade.
-Failure to submit any required homework will result in an incomplete.
-As an engineer your goal is to make a clear, logical, and professional presentation of your work, which is both accurate and correct.
-As such both your presentation and the accuracy of your work are important, and both will be graded.
-It is critical that you show all of your work and leave "footprints" so that it can be easily followed.
+All homework is mandatory, including problem sets.
+As an engineer your goal is to make a clear, logical, and professional presentation of your work.
+As such both your presentation and the accuracy of your work is important, and both will be graded.
+It is critical that you show all of your work and leave "foot prints" so that it can be easily followed.
+No guess work should be required to see what you did.
+All submissions are due at the beginning of class on the due date.
+Submissions may be handed in to the instructor prior to the start of class.